MarshmelloSUCKS/LimeSqueezer/README.txt

 This script needs FFmpeg, basic GNU tools, and a bash shell to work.
 If needed, install ffmpeg using your distro's package manager.

+To use, download LimeSqueezer.sh, place it in a folder with the music you intend to convert, mark the script as executable by running "chmod +x LimeSqueezer.sh", and execute using "./LimeSqueezer.sh".

+queer-coded in 2025 by msx.gay - http://msx.gay